galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 ## Get data

 We've provided you with experimental data to analyse from a mouse dataset of fetal growth restriction {% cite Bacon2018 %}.
-This is the full dataset generated from [this tutorial](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.html) if you used the full FASTQ files rather than the subsampled ones (see the study in Single Cell Expression Atlas [here](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and the project submission [here](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)).
+This is the full dataset generated from [this tutorial](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.html) if you used the full FASTQ files rather than the subsampled ones (see the [study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and the [project submission](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)).
 You can find this dataset in this [input history](https://usegalaxy.eu/u/wendi.bacon.training/h/cs3-answerkey) or download from Zenodo below.

 > <hands-on-title>Data upload</hands-on-title>
 >